kragen/derctuo/transaction-per-call.md

 These proxies, again like a parent transaction, can run consistency validation code on the state of the database after a transaction, aborting the transaction if the consistency checks fail.
-This is related to the "integrity enforcement" section below.
+This is related to the “integrity enforcement” section below.

 Sharding the database of global mutable variables across multiple master servers is somewhat problematic, because each transaction needs